Principal Financial life insurance review 2020

 - No whole life policies available.
 Permanent policies only include universal, variable universal and survivorship.

 Principal Financial reviews and complaints

-Principal has been accredited with the Better Business Bureau since 1948 and has an A+ rating.
-It has a very low complaint ratio for a life insurance company of its size, which points to its speedy customer service processes.
+Principal has been accredited with the Better Business Bureau (BBB) since 1948 and has an A+ rating.
+The BBB has recorded just 107 complaints in the last three years, which is low for a company of that size.

 In J.D.
-Power’s 2017 U.S. Life Insurance Study, Principal ranked No. 11 of 24 insurers across the country.
-It was deemed “among the best” for customer interaction, and “about average” for price, offerings and other categories.
+Power’s 2018 U.S. Life Insurance Study, Principal ranked 13th of 23 insurers surveyed.
+It was deemed “among the best” for customer interaction, and “about average” for price and policy offerings.